swati24081992/MATH-F212/README.md

 * Brunton, Steven L., and J. Nathan Kutz. *"Data-driven science and engineering: Machine learning, dynamical systems, and control"*.
 Cambridge University Press, 2022.

 ## Practical Schedule
 There will be no make-up labs for students who might have missed the labs due to genuine medical reasons.
-Marks for the missed labs will be adjusted based on the performance of the class on all labs and your performance in the labs you were present.
+Marks for the missed labs will be adjusted based on the performance of the class on all labs and your performance in the labs in which you were present.

 |Week# | Topics| Practical Questions | Notes |
 |:------:|:---------:|:--------:|:-------:|